Beyond Adversity: The power and impact of giving

 How can you help?

-Help girls like Kipuyo gain confidence and rise above social, economic, and traditional pressures by donating to the cause. https://asanteafrica.org/girls-program/
+Help girls like Kipuyo to gain confidence and rise above social, economical, and traditional pressures by donating to the cause. https://asanteafrica.org/girls-program/